HDO-PRO/Unofficial-HDO-Box-Repo/README.md

 ## ⚖️ Legal Disclaimer

-This repository is provided for informational and educational purposes only.
+This repository is provided for informational, educational, and archival purposes only.

 It does not provide: